serverlessworkflow/specification/specification/README.md

 Actions specify invocations of services during workflow execution.
 Service invocation can be done in two different ways:

-* Reference [functions definitions](#Function-Definition) by its unique name using the 'functionRef' property.
+* Reference [functions definitions](#Function-Definition) by its unique name using the "functionRef" property.
-* Reference a 'produced' and 'consumed' [event definitions](#Event-Definition) via the 'eventRef' property.
+* Reference a 'produced' and 'consumed' [event definitions](#Event-Definition) via the "eventRef" property.
 In this scenario a service or a set of services we want to invoke are not exposed via a specific resource URI for example, but can only be invoked via events.
-The [eventRef](#EventRef-Definition) defines the referenced 'produced' event via its 'triggerEventRef' property and a 'consumed' event via its 'resultEventRef' property.
+The [eventRef](#EventRef-Definition) defines the referenced 'produced' event via its "triggerEventRef" property and a 'consumed' event via its "resultEventRef" property.

-The 'timeout' property defines the amount of time to wait for function execution to complete or the consumed event referenced by the
+The "timeout" property defines the amount of time to wait for function execution to complete or the consumed event referenced by the
-'resultEventRef' to become available.
+"resultEventRef" to become available.
 It is described in ISO 8601 format, so for example "PT2M" would mean the maximum time for the function to complete its execution is two minutes.

-If the set timeout period is exceeded, the state should handle this via its [retry and onError definitions](#workflow-retrying).
+If the set timeout period is exceeded, the state should handle this via its ["retry" and "onError" definitions](#workflow-retrying).
 In the case they are not defined, the state should proceed with transitioning to the next state, or ending the workflow execution in case it is an end state.